Saint Dominic in Soriano: History

-There seems to be no record that Dominic himself ventured further south in Italy than Rome.
 In 1510, Dominican friars founded a priory at Soriano Calabro, Calabria, in the arch of the foot of the boot of Italy.
-In 1530, the friars began to display for public veneration a portrait of the founder of their Order.

-In the early 17th century, Silvestro Frangipane, a Dominican, investigated the painting and wrote a book about it.
-Several senior members of his Order gave it their imprimaturs, and it was published in 1634.
+In 1621, Silvestro Frangipane, a Dominican, published a book that contains the first account of the painting's miraculous origin:

 Fra Frangipane wrote (in an English translation):

 It happened that, during the night before the octave of the Nativity of the Madonna, in the Year of Our Lord 1530, the sacristan of Soriano had risen, as was his custom, at 3 o'clock in the morning to light the church lamps.
 Three ladies of wonderful appearance, the first of whom seemed much afflicted by grief, finding the door unlocked, entered.
 Their leader, her grief turning into joy, asked, “What church might this be?”
 The sacristan replied, “This church is dedicated to Saint Dominic.
 We have no paintings on the walls, except for that crude depiction of him behind the altar.”
 The venerable matron said, “So that your church may have another icon, take this and give it to your superior.
 Then, tell him to place it above the altar.”
 With great reverence, the sacristan accepted the gift and brought it to his superior.
 When the superior and two other brothers came to the church, the ladies were nowhere to be seen.
 One of them later said, “While I knelt in prayer, Saint Catherine the Virgin appeared to me and said: I, together with the Virgin Mother of God and the Magdalene, have conferred this favour upon you.”